Review of CPEC accord underway: Imran

 Earlier, the prime minister visited the Southern Command Headquarters in Quetta.

-The COAS said that having achieved stability in troubled areas of KP, lately our focus has been on Balochistan which was the economic future of Pakistan.
+The COAS said that having achieved stability in troubled areas of KP, lately our focus has been on Balochistan which is economic future of Pakistan.

 The prime minister acknowledged and appreciated contributions of security forces towards improving peace, stability and socio-economic development of the province.

-He said that through a comprehensive national effort, cooperation between federal and provincial governments and assistance of army, we shall realise the true potential of Balochistan.
-He said that only a cohesive national effort shall take the provinces and the country to the rightful destination of peace, progress and prosperity.
+He said that through a comprehensive national effort, cooperation between federal and provincial governments and assistance of Army we shall realise the true potential of Balochistan.
+He said that only a cohesive national effort shall take provinces and the country to the rightful destination of peace, progress and prosperity.

+Meanwhile, a parliamentary delegation of Balochistan National Party (BNP-Mengal group) called on Imran Khan.

 Comments